- Award-winning reporting covering four administrations and seven presidential cycles

 - Honored with the 2019 Radio Television Correspondents Association Career Achievement Award and has won an Emmy and a National Headliner Award for outstanding campaign coverage

 - Compelling and hard-hitting analysis of congressional culture, electoral politics, and the Washington political scene as a whole

-Kelly O’Donnell is a veteran political correspondent currently working a Pennsylvania Avenue beat for NBC News reporting from both the White House and Capitol Hill.
-She contributes to all NBC News platforms and properties, including NBC Nightly News, TODAY, MSNBC, and NBC News Now, and appears as a panelist on Meet the Press and The Chris Matthews Show.
-She has anchored NBC News broadcasts and produced long-form pieces for Dateline.
-From the Rose Garden to Baghdad, the Olympic Games to Capitol Hill, the scope of her assignments is uncommon and her reports have taken her to all 50 states and 48 countries.
+Kelly O’Donnell is a veteran political correspondent, currently working as a White House correspondent for NBC News.
+She contributes to all NBC News platforms and properties, including NBC Nightly News, TODAY, MSNBC, and NBC News Now, and appears as a panelist on programs including Meet the Press and PBS’ Washington Week.
+From the Rose Garden to Baghdad, the Olympic Games to Capitol Hill, the scope of her assignments is uncommon and her reporting has taken her to all 50 states and to 58 countries.

-An expert in presidential politics, O’Donnell has covered six US presidential cycles and White House duty reporting on three presidents, including George W. Bush, Barack Obama, Donald Trump, and Joe Biden.
-She previously led NBC’s coverage on Capitol Hill where she reported on extended battles over health care, the rise of the Tea Party movement, the government shutdown, Supreme Court nominations, and bipartisan brinksmanship.
-She has reported on the speakerships of Nancy Pelosi, John Boehner, and Paul Ryan.
+An expert in presidential politics, O’Donnell has covered four administrations for George W. Bush, Barack Obama, Donald Trump, and Joe Biden.
+She previously led NBC’s coverage on Capitol Hill where she reported on extended battles over health care, the rise of the Tea Party movement, government shutdowns, Supreme Court nominations, and the speakerships of Nancy Pelosi, John Boehner, and Paul Ryan.

 An award-winning reporter, O’Donnell was honored in 2019 with the Radio Television Correspondents Association Career Achievement Award.
-Among many honors, O’Donnell’s work on the 2008 US presidential election earned an Emmy and National Headliner Award.
-She received the 2009 New Hampshire Primary Award for political reporting.
-O’Donnell was inducted into the Ohio Radio/Television Broadcasters Hall of Fame in 2004 and the Cleveland Journalism Hall of Fame in 2011.
-O’Donnell also received two first place awards from the Los Angeles Press Club for her feature reporting and was part of the Nightly News team honored with multiple Edward R. Murrow Awards.
-She has been honored with more than a dozen Emmy nominations.
+Among many honors, her work on the 2008 US presidential election earned her an Emmy and National Headliner Award.
+She also received the 2009 New Hampshire Primary Award for her political reporting.
+Inducted into the Ohio Radio/Television Broadcasters Hall of Fame in 2004, O’Donnell has received two first place awards from the Los Angeles Press Club for her feature reporting, has twice been part of the NBC Nightly News team honored with an Edward R. Murrow Award, and has been honored with more than a dozen Emmy nominations.
 In 2021, she was elected president of the White House Correspondents’ Association for 2023-2024.

 Politics Today.
 A veteran of political journalism, Kelly O’Donnell addresses the state of politics today, forging a bond between current events and her audience.
 With a presentation as up-to-date as the news, she offers a compelling, hard-hitting analysis of congressional culture, electoral politics, beltway dysfunction, and the Washington political scene as a whole.
-She looks at both the White House and the Capitol, explaining what we can expect from politics during Obama’s second administration.
+She looks at both the White House and the Capitol, explaining what we can expect from politics during the current presidential administration.

 “NBC's Kelly ODonnell does graceful job discussing Congress and points to VA bill as evidence of compromise on big issues.”